 TGax Editor: Change the paragraph below as follows (#CID 15044):

 The TWT Information frame is an Action frame of category Unprotected S1G.
-It is sent by a STA to request or deliver information about a TWT agreement and is transmitted by either STA of an existing TWT agreement.
-The Action field of the TWT Information frame contains the information shown in Table 9-504 (TWT Information frame Action field format(11ah)).
+It is sent by a STA to request or deliver information about a TWT and is transmitted by either STA of an existing TWT agreement or is transmitted by a STA to a peer STA that has indicated support of its reception.
+The Action field of the TWT Information frame contains the information shown in Table 9-504 (TWT Information frame Action field format(11ah)).(#15044)

 HT Control field operation